joestubbs/coe379L-sp24/docs/unit02/log_regression_and_NB.rst

 This function produces a nice report of several measures we have looked at, including accuracy, recall, precision, and f1-score.

+Keep in mind when reading the output of ``classification_report`` that the values for precision, recall, f1-score and support are provided for **all target class labels.** This could cause confusion.
+We have defined these metrics essentially for the target class equal to ``1``.
+For simplicity, you can just ignore the class 0 values.

 .. code-block:: python3
+  :emphasize-lines: 15, 17, 26, 28

     from sklearn.linear_model import LogisticRegression
     from sklearn.metrics import classification_report